autocrypt/autocrypt/doc/faq.rst

 Autocrypt there is the OpenPGP header that could use some standardization and automatic client support.
 Feel free to innovate there.

-If we want to enable multiple headers in the future we can still add Autocrypt headers with a critical attribute 'priority'.
-Versions that do not support it yet will drop these headers and fall back to the one without priority.
+If we want to enable multiple headers in the future we can still add :mailheader:`Autocrypt:` headers with a critical attribute ``priority``.
+Versions that do not support it yet will ignore these headers as invalid and fall back to the one without a ``priority`` attribute.

 Why do you use the ``to=`` attribute rather than the uid from the key?